reemuskumar/SONiC/doc/mgmt/SONiC_HAMD_RBAC_HLD.md

 - A new function is to be created and called from the "isAuthorizedForSet()" and "isAuthorizedForGet()" to validate whether the particular xpath is authorized or not.
 - The information required for this validation function is xpath, username/role and the operation type.
 - The details like xpath to role-mapping are required for the validation function.
-- So, the xpath to role-mapping is created from the annotation yang using sonic-ext:oper-roles attribute.
+- So, the xpath to role-mapping is created from the annotation yang using sonic-ext:user-role-priv extension statement.

-- A new sonic-ext:oper-roles attribute is created.
-The value for the oper-roles should be added as a string within double quotes.
+- A new sonic-ext:user-role-priv extension statement is created.
+The value for the user-role-priv should be added as a string within double quotes.
 The syntax format of the string is mentioned below.
-- This sonic-ext:oper-roles can be added to any level in a URI or xpath, ie., this sonic-ext:oper-roles can be added at container level or leaf level.
+- This sonic-ext:user-role-priv can be added to any level in a URI or xpath, ie., this sonic-ext:user-role-priv can be added at container level or leaf level.

 Syntax:
 deviation /openconfig-module/openconfig-container[/openconfig-leaf] {

 deviate add {
-sonic-ext:oper-roles "Operation1: role1, role2,  !role3; Operation2: role1, Role2";
+sonic-ext:user-role-priv "Operation1: role1, role2,  !role3; Operation2: role1, Role2";
 }
 }